ChrisPritchard/ctf-writeups/wip-stapler-1.md

 ```
 Elly, make sure you update the payload information.
 Leave it in your FTP account once your are done, John.
 ```

+## HTTP

+The website is blank page showing that `The requested resource <code class="url">/</code> was not found on this server.`.

+A nikto and dirb reveal .profile, and .bashrc are present, showing this is surfacing a home folder.
+A search for other files, and path traversal, don't find anything, but this might be a candidate for something in future.

+I tried posting content into it, but that failed.